-If you have dual NICs (Network Interface Cards), the i-Vu® Pro server must have a different IP address for each network:
+If you have dual NICs (Network Interface Cards), the server must have a different IP address for each network.

-- User network Configure this IP address and subnet mask in SiteBuilder on the Configure > Preferences > Web Server tab. - BACnet network Configure this IP address and subnet mask in the i-Vu® Pro interface on the Driver Properties > Connections page > Configure tab.
+- User network Configure this IP address and subnet mask in SiteBuilder on the Configure > Preferences Web Server tab. - BACnet network Configure this IP addres and subnet mask in the interface on the Driver Properties > Connections page > Configure tab.